benmvp/migrate-react-hooks-minishop/src/01-state/README.md

 }
 ```

-Because the next value of `on` depends on its previous value, it passes an updater function.
+Because the next value of `on` depends on its previous value, it passes an [updater function](https://reactjs.org/docs/faq-state.html#how-do-i-update-state-with-values-that-depend-on-the-current-state).

-This can be rewritten using _function components_ and the [`useState`](https://reactjs.org/docs/hooks-state.html) hook:
+This can be rewritten using a _function component_ and the [`useState`](https://reactjs.org/docs/hooks-state.html) hook:

 ```js
 import React, { useState } from 'react'